EmiliaPavlova/Java-Teamwork/README.md

 # Java-Teamwork
-A Java - based game
+A Java - based game by Tihomira Kalchunkova, Stefan Gramadnikov, Pavel Shalev and Emilia Pavlova.